Installing the .NET Framework

 Install a developer targeting pack to develop against the most recent version of the .NET Framework in Visual Studio or another development environment, or download the .NET Framework redistributable for distribution with your app or control.

-The developer pack for the .NET Framework 4.5.1 or 4.5.2 and the targeting pack for the .NET Framework 4.6 and .NET Framework 4.6.1 RC provides the .NET Framework 4.5.1 or 4.5.2 or the .NET Framework 4.6 or .NET Framework 4.6.1 RC reference assemblies, language packs, and IntelliSense files for use in an integrated development environment such as Visual Studio.
+The developer pack for the .NET Framework 4.5.1 or 4.5.2, the targeting pack for the .NET Framework 4.6, and the developer pack for the .NET Framework 4.6.1 or 4.6.2 Preview provides the .NET Framework 4.5.1 or 4.5.2 or the .NET Framework 4.6, 4.6.1, or 4.6.2 Preview reference assemblies, language packs, and IntelliSense files for use in an integrated development environment such as Visual Studio.
 If you are using Visual Studio, the developer pack or targeting pack also adds the installed version of the .NET Framework to the target choices when you create a new project.
 Choose one of these developer packs or the targeting pack:

 .NET Framework 4.5.2 Developer Pack to install version 4.5.2 on Windows 8.1 or earlier, Visual Studio 2013, Visual Studio 2012, or other IDEs.